blair-hu/beautiful-jekyll/projects.md

 <img style="float: center;" src="http://blair-hu.github.io/img/BilateralIntentRecognition1.png" width="500">

 #### *Motivation*:
 Walking requires interlimb coordination because the leading and trailing legs have distinct biomechanical functions, especially for amputee subjects who already exhibit exaggerated gait asymmetries.
-However, state of the art intent recognition (predicting future states using movement-related signals detected before movement completion) algorithms have not been systematically applied to bilateral control signals.
+However, state of the art intent recognition algorithms have not been systematically applied to bilateral control signals.
 We tested the hypothesis that including information from both legs would improve accuracy over a controller using unilateral information alone and assessed the practical tradeoffs of performing sensor fusion across legs and modalities.
 #### *Approach*:
 We used the ENABL3S dataset to systematically compare the effect of sensor fusion across legs (unilateral, contralateral, or bilateral) and modalities (myoelectric, kinematic, inertial, or all) on offline prediction accuracy.
 We segmented windows before critical gait events, extracted heuristic features, and used PCA for dimensionality reduction.
 We used k-fold cross-validation to compare different sensor configurations and investigated the effect of data dimensionality on the accuracy of three classifiers (linear discriminant, SVM, and neural network).
 We performed sequential forward sensor selection to determine the number and type of contralateral sensors needed to signficantly improve accuracy compared to a strictly unilateral setup.
 Lastly, we collected data from one amputee subject wearing an IMU sensor on his non-prosthesis side as a proof-of-concept for the generalizability and benefit of using bilateral control information in an impaired population.